Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Applications: Counting Defiers in Health Care

 Given the plausibility of defiers in this context, a monotonicity assumption might not be reasonable, but there is no obvious alternative, so standard practice is to engage with bounds on defiers, which can be large.
-As shown at the bottom of Table \ref{tab:auxiliary}, in which we report optional auxiliary statistics, the smallest possible number of defiers in the sample is 0 because it is always possible for all people who take up to be always takers and all people who do not take up to be never takers, as in the null of Fisher’s exact test.
-The largest possible number of defiers in the sample occurs if all $11(=61-50)$ people who do not take up in intervention and all 23 people who take up in control are defiers, yielding a maximum defier share of $30\% ( = (23+11)/115$).
-The estimated Fr\'{e}chet bounds are tighter because they impose that the estimated marginal distribution of potential outcomes in one arm yields the true marginal distribution of potential outcomes in the other arm and thus in the sample.
+As shown at the bottom of Table \ref{tab:auxiliary}, in which we report auxiliary statistics, the smallest possible number of defiers in the sample is 0 because it is always possible for all people who take up to be always takers and all people who do not take up to be never takers, as in the null of Fisher’s exact test.
+The largest possible number of defiers in the sample occurs if all $11(=61-50)$ people who do not take up in intervention and all 23 people who take up in control are defiers, yielding a maximum defier share of $30\% ( = (23+11)/115)$.
+The estimated Fr\'{e}chet bounds are tighter because they incorporate the estimated marginal distributions of potential outcomes in each arm using the observed takeup rates.
 To calculate the upper Fr\'{e}chet bound from (\ref{eq:frechet_bounds}), we consider the bounds on the share of defiers implied by the takeup rates in intervention and control.
 The intervention takeup rate implies that the share of defiers in intervention and thus in the sample is at most $18\%(=100\%-82\%)$, and the control takeup rate implies that the share of defiers in control and thus in the sample is at most 43\%, so the share in intervention binds, and the upper Fr\'{e}chet bound is 18\%.